 The Facebook algorithm optimizes your ads based on your campaigns’ goals:

-Engagement which entails interaction with a post.
-Facebook targets and adjusts advertising to those people who are more likely to engage with the post (like, comment, share, watch the video).
+An engagement that entails interaction with a post.
+Facebook targets and adjusts advertising to those people who are more likely to engage with the post (like, comment, share, and watch the video).
 But these people will not follow links to outside Facebook and definitely are less likely to buy.

-Website Clicks will be shown to those people who are more likely to go to the website, get acquainted with what is written there, but these people are not always ready to perform the targeted action (registration, subscription, purchase, etc.).
+Website Clicks will be shown to those people who are more likely to go to the website and get acquainted with what is written there, but these people are not always ready to perform the targeted action (registration, subscription, purchase, etc.).

 Website Conversions optimization type is the most expensive one.
 Facebook shows ads to those who are more likely to convert.
-Facebook pixel has to be installed on the site to notify Facebook algorithm about conversions happened.
+Facebook pixel has to be installed on the site to notify the Facebook algorithm about conversions happening.

 A “website conversions” campaign sounds very attractive, but no matter how smart Facebook pixel is and how great your ad is, people are not in a hurry to buy advertising that has 10 likes and no comments below.
 People are willing to want what everyone else wants.
 It works like a queue: as soon as several people come to the same place, all passing ones begin to stop and wonder what is there happening.